Stratford-upon-Avon: 19th century to present

-In 1974, the old borough of Stratford was abolished and merged into the much larger Stratford-on-Avon District, The area of the borough became a successor parish with a Town Council.
+In 1974, the ancient borough of Stratford was abolished and merged into the much larger Stratford-on-Avon District, and the area of the borough became a successor parish with a town council.
+That council inherited two long-standing charities, the Guild and College estates, that own property in the town; these assets were transferred to the Stratford Town Trust charity which (as of 2025) awards grants totalling over £2 million each year to the local community.

 Governance

-Stratford-upon-Avon is within the Stratford-on-Avon parliamentary constituency which has been represented by Nadhim Zahawi since 2010.
+Stratford-upon-Avon is within the Stratford-on-Avon parliamentary constituency which has been represented by Manuela Perteghella of the Liberal Democrats since 2024.
 Stratford was within the West Midlands Region constituency of the European Parliament which was represented by seven Members of the European Parliament (MEPs).
 Stratford is governed by three tiers of local government: